 - 15 year fixed rates below 3.25%

-This is based on a loan amount of $300,000, primary home, excellent credit and a Loan-To-Value ration below 75%.
+This is based on a loan amount of $300,000, a primary home, excellent credit, and a Loan-To-Value ratio below 75%.

 On January 28th and January 29th the Fed held a two-day meeting.
 Heading into the meeting market investors and analysts were predicting that the Fed would keep current interest rates levels in place and that is exactly what they did.
 There were no huge surprises and the Fed was and continues to be clear that they are in a “wait and see” mode to see how the economy responds to the several cuts that took place back in 2019.